mrkjdy/website/static/posts/how-to-build-a-blog/post.md

 title: How to Build a Blog
 date: 12/30/2023
 tags:
+  - programming
   - react
   - deno
   - fresh
 description: How and why I built my blog ... and you can too!
+cover:
-coverAltText: "Note: Although this image is AI generated, the rest of this post is not."
+  caption: "Note: Although this image is AI generated, the rest of this post is not."
 ---

 ## Motivation